 The bollworm (corn earworm or sorghum headworm) is a serious pest in the southern cotton growing areas although damage has been limited even when significant infestations have developed in corn and grain sorghum.
 However, growers should watch for developing infestations during fruiting and boll development.
 The adult is a medium-sized, cream-colored moth and is seen frequently throughout the day during periods of heavy infestations.
 Moths deposit eggs singly, usually on young terminal leaves but sometimes on leaves and squares within the canopy.
 Eggs are the size of a pinhead, white to cream colored and hatch in two or three days during warm weather.
 Young larvae are difficult to find until they are three or four days old.
 At this stage, they are about 1/4 inch long and brownish with some scattered hairs.
-The full-grown larva is about 11/2 inches long with a lightcolored head capsule.
+The full-grown larva is about 1/2 inches long with a lightcolored head capsule.
 The predominant body color may range from pink or green to various shades of tan or dark brown.
 A series of dark stripes run lengthwise on the body.
 Larvae begin feeding on leaf tissue and small squares, then move down the plant and damage the larger squares and bolls.

 Bollworm management is based on scouting for eggs or small larvae.
-Treatment is recommended when 10 eggs or five small worms per 100 plants are present during early bloom in late July and early August.
+For non-Bt cotton, treatment is recommended when 10 eggs or five small worms per 100 plants are present during early bloom in late July and early August.
+Bt cotton should be scouted for bollworm as well.
+Treatment should be considered in Bt cotton if fruit and boll damaged is noticed and there are 10 or more small larvae (1/4 to 3/8 inch) per 100 plants, or 6 small larvae in 100 flowers selected at random.
 Preventative treatments applied during the pre-bloom period are discouraged because they can destroy beneficials which help keep bollworms and other pests under control.